zmomz/netflex_movies_eda/README.md

-# netflex_movies_eda
+# Netflex movies EDA
-an attempt to extract insights from netflex movies dataset
+an attempt to extract insights out of netflex movies dataset